 - After moving to LA, I took several rounds of classes at the Groundlings theater.

-- I am a proud graduate, teacher and former board member of the legendary bang.
-Improv theater
+- I am a proud graduate, teacher and former board member of the legendary and much-missed bang.
+Improv theater.

 - I am also a founding graduate of the Hothouse Spontaneous Theater company.

 - I have continued my improv studies at the Upright Citizen’s Brigade (LA) theater/school.

 In addition to solo shows and (brief) stints of stand-up, in the past decade+ I have performed in countless improv shows here in Los Angeles and around the US.
 The latest group I’ve been involved in (though we’re now on “extended hiatus”) is called “UNDERBELLY.”
 We’ve been invited performers at the following festivals:Los Angeles Improv Festival Chicago Improv Festival Denver Improv Festival Phoenix Improv Festival

 I have also performed at the following improv festivals with the following groups:The Del Close Improv Festival NYC (with “The Beast”) Chicago Improv Festival (in 3 different shows: “The Beast”, “MayFly” and “Tastes Like Home”)

 If musical comedy is your thing, I also wrote and recorded the shamelessly cheesy theme song to Jewell Rae Jeffers’ hilarious TV show: Tastes Like Home.